pymupdf/PyMuPDF-Utilities/font-replacement/readme.md

 ## Notes on Font Subsetting
 A font contains basically two things: (1) code that generates a character's visual appearance (the "glyph") and (2) a mapping between the character code and its glyph.
 In a simplistic view, a font can be thought of being an array which does this mapping.

-Obviously, the larger the set of characters a font supports, the larger will be its size.
+Obviously, the number of glyphs in a font controls its file size.
 There are fonts which support many hundred or thousands of characters.
-For example "Droid Sans Fallback Regular" contains over 50,000 glyphs and has a file size of 3.6 MB.
+For example **"Droid Sans Fallback Regular"** contains over 50,000 glyphs and has a file size of 3.6 MB.

-On the other hand, for any given font in any given PDF, comparatively few of its glpyhs will **actually ever be used**.
-This used subset is often in the range of low two digit percentages, or even much less.
-Getting rid of the unused font portions is therefore an important vehicle to control PDF file sizes.
+But for any given font in any given PDF, only a few of its glpyhs will **actually ever be used**.
+This used subset is often in the range 10% of all supported glyphs, or even much less.
+Getting rid of the unused glyphs is therefore an important vehicle to control PDF file sizes.

 This is what **_font subsetting_** is all about.
 We use package [fontTools](https://pypi.org/project/fontTools/) to do this for OTF and TTF font types.

 **fontTools** cannot create subsets for **_CFF type fonts_** (as far as we know).

-However, the embeddable alternatives of the PDF-defined Base-14 fonts included in MuPDF are non-subsettable **CFF** fonts: the **_"Nimbus"_** font families by **URW++** (developed by _URW Type Foundry GmbH_).
+The embeddable alternatives of the PDF-defined Base-14 fonts included in MuPDF are non-subsettable **CFF** fonts: the **_"Nimbus"_** font families by **URW++** (developed by _URW Type Foundry GmbH_).
 So, if you choose any of these, the resulting PDF may become **_larger_**.

 This is not necessarily a big problem: the Nimbus fonts are relatively small (around 50 KB or less - albeit per font weight).
 But you still may want to consider alternatives that do support subsetting.

 There also exist free versions of the Nimbus fonts, **which are subsettable** (OTF or TTF formats).
 They can be downloaded from [this](https://www.fontsquirrel.com/fonts/) website.
 Search for nimbus-sans, nimbus-mono or nimbus-roman.

-Another option: convert the CFF format to TTF, e.g. by using the free software [FontForge](https://fontforge.org/).
+Another option: convert the CFF format to TTF by yourself using the free software [FontForge](https://fontforge.org/).

 To illustrate the effect of font subsetting, look at the following example numbers of a 4-page PDF, once created as a PDF export of a Word document.